GitHub - athola/simple-resume: Generate a simple, elegant PDF/HTML/LaTeX resume from YAML

 simple-resume

-simple-resume is a Python 3.10+ CLI and library for converting structured YAML into production-ready resumes (PDF, HTML, or LaTeX).
-Templates and static assets ship with the package such that users can render without needing to create additional content.
+simple-resume is a Python 3.10+ CLI and library for converting structured YAML (or JSON Resume) into PDF, HTML, or LaTeX.
+Templates and static assets ship with the package so users can render without creating additional content.

 Supported platforms